Reinhold Messner: Rupal Face 1970

 In May and June 1970, Messner took part in the Nanga Parbat South Face expedition led by Karl Herrligkoffer, the objective of which was to climb the as yet unclimbed Rupal Face, the highest rock and ice face in the world.
 Messner's brother, Günther, was also a member of the team.
 On the morning of 27 June, Messner was of the view that the weather would deteriorate rapidly, and set off alone from the last high-altitude camp.
 Surprisingly his brother climbed after him and caught up to him before the summit.
 By late afternoon, both had reached the summit of the mountain and had to pitch an emergency bivouac shelter without tent, sleeping bags and stoves because darkness was closing in.

 The events that followed have been the subject of years of legal actions and disputes between former expedition members, and have still not been finally resolved.
 What is known now is that Reinhold and Günther Messner descended the Diamir Face, thereby achieving the first traverse of Nanga Parbat and second traverse of an eight-thousander after Mount Everest in 1963.
 Reinhold arrived in the valley six days later with severe frostbite, but survived.
 His brother, Günther, however died on the Diamir Face—according to Reinhold Messner on the same descent, during which they became further and further separated from each other.
-As a result, the time, place and exact cause of death is unknown.
+As a result, the time, place and exact cause of death are unknown.
 Messner said his brother had been swept away by an avalanche.

 In June 2005, after an unusual heat wave on the mountain, the body of his brother was recovered on the Diamir Face, which seems to support Messner's account of how Günther died.

 The drama was turned into a film Nanga Parbat (2010) by Joseph Vilsmaier, based on the memories of Reinhold Messner and without participation from the other former members of the expedition.
 Released in January 2010 in cinemas, the film was criticised by the other members of the team for telling only one side of the story.

 Because of severe frostbite, especially on his feet—seven toes were amputated—Messner was not able to climb quite as well on rock after the 1970 expedition.
 He therefore turned his attention to higher mountains, where there was much more ice.